-To reposition a command on a toolbar in the Toolbar Preview pane
+To reposition a command or control on a toolbar in the Toolbar Preview pane

-- 1 Click Tools tab ➤ Customization panel ➤ User Interface. - 2 In the Customize User Interface Editor, Customize tab, in the Customizations In <file name> pane, click the plus sign (+) next to the Toolbar node to expand it. - 3 Drag the command in the toolbar's preview that you want to reposition.
+- 1 Click Manage tab ➤ Customization panel ➤ User Interface. - 2 In the Customize User Interface Editor, Customize tab, in the Customizations In <file name> pane, click the plus sign (+) next to the Toolbars tree node to expand it. - 3 Select the toolbar that contains the command or control you want to reposition. - 4 In the Toolbar Preview, drag the command or control that you want to reposition.

-While dragging the command to the new position, use the visual indicator bar to specify the location of the command.
+While dragging the command or control, use the visual indicator bar to specify the new position of the command or control.